ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-03-29-setting-up-github-pages.md

 But for me the documentation is not very satisfying.
 Therefore, I will organize and supplement what I think is important information in this article.

+Please note that: **This article is intended primarily as an introduction and supplement to documents.
+If you have any questions while reading, please refer to the documents listed in this article.**

 ## Basic Introduction

 Let's start with some basics.
 Simply put, a website is a program running on a server.
 When a client accesses the website, the program on the server sends the web page data to the client.
 So, usually we need a server to start website construction.
 But the basis of the GitHub Pages service is to use GitHub's server as a server for our website.
 So the server problem is solved.